-The College of Veterinarians of Ontario exists to protect and serve the public interest in the regulation the practice of veterinary medicine in Ontario.
-In efforts to fulfill that mandate, the College is a resource for the public and also for members of the veterinary profession.
+The College of Veterinarians of Ontario exists to protect and serve the public interest in the regulation of the practice of veterinary medicine in Ontario.
+In efforts to fulfill that mandate, the College is a resource for the public and for the veterinary profession.

-Veterinarians in Ontario are fortunate to have status as a self-regulating profession which gives the profession a voice in assuring standards and determining who is entitled to use the title veterinarian.
-In exchange for the privilege of self-regulation, the veterinarians in Ontario ensure that public safety and quality medicine are their top priorities.
+Veterinarians in Ontario are fortunate to have status as a self-regulating profession which gives the profession a voice in assuring its standards and determining who is entitled to use the title veterinarian.
+In exchange for the privilege of self-regulation, veterinarians in Ontario ensure that public safety, quality veterinary medicine and animal welfare are their top priorities.

-The College is dedicated to protecting your right to safe, competent and ethical veterinary care.
+The College is dedicated to protecting the public’s right to safe, competent and ethical veterinary care.
 In Ontario, veterinarians can be found in traditional roles -- providing services to companion animals in clinics and animal hospitals and travelling throughout rural communities tending to farm animals.
-Veterinarians are also working in research, food safety and supporting public health programs as well.
+Veterinarians also work in research, food safety and public health programs.
 Regardless of the aspect of veterinary medicine being performed, every veterinarian in Ontario must meet the College’s standards for entry into the profession and standards for professional conduct and practice.